11 Things to Do in Budapest in August

 WAMP Arts and Crafts Festival| ©Top Budapest

-WAMP isa local design festival that takes place at least once a month, usually on Sundays in August, where young Hungarian designers and craftsmen showcase their creations.
-This is the perfect place to learn about Hungarian fashion, emerging Hungarian designers and buy unique and authentic gifts.
+WAMP isa local design festival that takes place at least once a month, usually on Sundays in August, where young Hungarian designers and artisans showcase their creations.
+This is the perfect place to discover Hungarian fashion, emerging Hungarian designers, and buy unique and authentic gifts.

-The best way to get to WAMP at Erzsebet tér (opposite Deák Tér metro station) is to take the blue metro line (M3) and get off at Deák tér Erzsebet tér station, right in front of Deák tér (an important square in Budapest, very close to the Anker Palace).
+The best way to get to WAMP at Erzsebet tér (across from the Deák Tér metro station) is to take the blue metro line (M3) and get off at the Deák tér Erzsebet tér station, right across from Deák tér (a major square in Budapest, very close to the Anker Palace).

 Book a guided tour of Budapest